bit-dna/bitdnablog/_posts/2019-07-23-6-smart-tips-for-managing-a-start-up.md

 categories: [ Tips, Startups ]
 image: assets/images/img/startup-3.jpg
 ---
-If you are thinking of launching a startup, it’s far from easy.
-Here are eight tips to help you avoid some of the common financial mistakes entrepreneurs make when starting a new business.
+It helps to keep these six considerations in mind when starting a new business.

 <strong>1.
 Market evaluation.</strong>